chasebank87/fabric-patterns/README.md

 3. Upload your custom patterns to the patterns folder in the forked repo
 4. Create a pull request
 5. Wait for the changes to be merged
+6. Keep your forked repo live, since this is where you will make updates to your shared patterns (without pull requests)